Mottie/ZenHub-userscripts/README.md

 # [ZenHub](https://www.zenhub.io/) userscripts [![tag](https://img.shields.io/github/tag/Mottie/ZenHub-userscripts.svg)](https://github.com/Mottie/ZenHub-userscripts/tags)

+# NOTE: In the lastest ZenHub update, all issue cards are now absolutely positioned.
+Because of this change, I am dropping support of these userscripts.

 This repository currently contains the following userscripts... more may be added in the future:

 * [ZenHub sort issues](#zenhub-sort-issues)